aletheon/eleutherios-flutter/README.md

 The current "human" sociopoltical or economic system is analogue, where the responsibility for managing polices, services or forums is delegated to a single person, tribe, organisation or company.

-This way of managing policies, forums or services doesn't scale, because nobody else can join or help manage it.
+This way of managing policies, forums or services doesn't scale, because nobody else can join.

 In the first version of Eleutherios: